yalue/cudabrot/README.md

  - `-h <image height>`: Example: `./cudabrot -w 500 -h 500`.
 This is like `-w`, except it controls vertical resolution rather than horizontal resolution.

+ - `-s <save/load file>`: If provided, this must be the name of a file into which the rendering buffer will be saved, for future continuation.
+If the file already exists when the program starts, it will be loaded (and then updated again before the program exits).
+This can be helpful if you need to "pause" long-running renders and resume them later.
+If already present, the file's size must match the expected internal size of the image buffer, but otherwise the file has no specified format.

  - `--min-real <minimum real value>`: Example: `./cudabrot -w 200 -h 100 --min-real 0.0 --max-real 1.0 --min-imag 0.0 --max-imag 0.5`.
    This, along with `--max-real`, `--min-imag`, and `--max-imag` control the borders of the output-image "canvas" on the complex plane.
 The rectangle